SpektraSystems/Azure-SQL-Database-Security-Demo/Exercise-1-ExerciseName-readme.md

 In this task, you will look at the SQL Data Discovery and Classification feature that introduces a new tool for discovering, classifying, labeling & reporting the sensitive data in your databases.
 It introduces a set of advanced services, forming a new SQL Information Protection paradigm aimed at protecting the data in your database.

 1. Go to SQL Database, On the **Advanced Data Security** blade, select the **Data Discovery & Classification** tile.

 ![](images/dataclassification.png)

-2. In the Data Discovery & Classification blade, select the info link with the message **We have found 16 columns with classification recommendations**.
+1. In the Data Discovery & Classification blade, select the info link with the message **We have found 16 columns with classification recommendations**.
-3. Look over the list of recommendations to get a better understanding of the types of data and classifications that can be assigned, based on the built-in classification settings.
+1. Look over the list of recommendations to get a better understanding of the types of data and classifications that can be assigned, based on the built-in classification settings.
-4. Check the Select all check box at the top of the list to select all the remaining recommended classifications, and then select **Accept selected recommendations**.
+1. Check the Select all check box at the top of the list to select all the remaining recommended classifications, and then select **Accept selected recommendations**.
-5. When the save completes, select the **Overview** tab on the Data Discovery & Classification blade to view a report with a full summary of the database classification state.
+1. When the save completes, select the **Overview** tab on the Data Discovery & Classification blade to view a report with a full summary of the database classification state.

-6.	image to be taken
+**image to be taken**

-7.	**Verify by running SQL Query**
+**Verify by running SQL Query**

 ### Task 6: Simulate Attack

 1. In the Azure Portal, open Resource Group with suffix **-SQL**, navigate to the app service **contosoapp-suffix**.
-2. Select browse, you will be directed to **Contoso Clinic** webpage.
+1. Select browse, you will be directed to **Contoso Clinic** webpage.
-3. Go to **Patients**, select **SQLi Hints**.
+1. Go to **Patients**, select **SQLi Hints**.
-4. You will see SQL ingestions that will result into an attack.
+1. You will see SQL ingestions that will result into an attack.
-5. Pick one of them and paste in the search box and select Search.
+1. Pick one of them and paste in the search box and select Search.
-6. Go to SQL Database **Clinic**, select **Advanced Data Security** under Security blade.
+1. Go to SQL Database **Clinic**, select **Advanced Data Security** under Security blade.
-7. Select **Advanced Threat Protection**, where you can review the alert , also this will be shown as a threat.
+1. Select **Advanced Threat Protection**, where you can review the alert , also this will be shown as a threat.
 It will take few minutes to get fetched.

+### Task 7: Vulnerability Scan

+The SQL Vulnerability Assessment service is a service that provides visibility into your security state, and includes actionable steps to resolve security issues, and enhance your database security.

+1. Return to the **Advanced Data Security** blade and then select the **Vulnerability Assessment** tile.
+1. On the Vulnerability Assessment blade, select **Scan** on the toolbar.
+1. When the scan completes, you will see a dashboard, displaying the number of failing checks, passing checks, and a breakdown of the risk summary by severity level.
+1.	__________

+1. Run a SQL Injection Alert
+1. You'll receive an email with security alert (lab user has mailbox)
+1. Review the security alerts in ATP
+1. Review Audit Logs
+1. Run a Vulnerability Scan and review results.